lindemann-co/einstein-cv-template/README.md

 * move sections around
 * write your content on multiple pages[^2]

+## Important warning
-**Important warning**: the layout was optimized for screenview only, i.e. it comes with no page margins.
+The layout was optimized for screenview only, i.e. **it comes with no page margins**.
 If printed, the absence of margins will mess everything.
 You have been warned.

 ## Example
 Take a look at the samples placed in [examples/](examples/) and decide whether this template is a good starting point for you or not.